aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 <div class="blob">

 1. Creating a development plan was crucial for us because it gave the project direction and helped us identify unknowns early on.
-We were able to break down a pretty ambitious idea like tinymorph into manageable parts, each with clear owners.
+We were able to break down a pretty ambitious idea like morph into manageable parts, each with clear owners.
 It also helped the team align on expectations around responsibilities and workflows.
 Without this step, we could’ve easily drifted or miscommunicated, especially with a project that combines frontend UX and backend ML infrastructure.
 Having it all written down gave us similar to a shared guidebook.

 2. CI/CD brings a lot of structure and confidence to our workflow.
-Every time we push, we get immediate feedback through automated tests and formatting checks, which is especially important with a project as modular as tinymorph.
+Every time we push, we get immediate feedback through automated tests and formatting checks, which is especially important with a project as modular as morph.
 It also makes merging and deploying smoother since we’re never sitting on untested code.
 The downside is the initial time investment.
 Setting up the pipelines to work across the editor and ML inference layers wasn’t trivial.
 Also when the pipelines break, it can block progress temporarily until we debug them.

 3. We had a bit of debate around how to define roles in the document.
 At first, we used the term “BDFL” to describe project leadership, but not everyone felt that term was appropriate for a formal academic deliverable.
 Some saw it as potentially off-putting or unclear to non-technical readers.
 After discussing it together, we switched to clearer language like “project lead” and emphasized shared ownership across components.
 That small change made the roles more understandable and professional without changing the actual structure of the team.